 We encourage you to contact us if any personal information we hold about you needs to be updated.
-For users that register their details on our website, we store the personal information provided in their user profile.
+For users that register on our website we store the personal information provided in their user profile.
 All users can see, edit or delete their personal information at any time (except for their username).
-The website’s administrators also have access to view and edit such information.
-If we correct any personal information that has previously been disclosed to another APP entity, we will take reasonable steps to notify the other APP entity of the correction, unless it is impracticable or unlawful to do so.
+If we correct information that has previously been disclosed to another APP entity, we will take reasonable steps to notify the other APP entity of the correction unless it is impracticable or unlawful to do so.
 Where we are satisfied information is inaccurate, we will take reasonable steps to correct the information within 30 days, unless you agree otherwise.
 We will not charge you for correcting your personal information.

 13. ACCESSING YOUR PERSONAL INFORMATION